pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 ```

 ```
-The children did the drawing by *themselves(ourselves)*.
+The children drew by *themselves(ourselves)*.
 I repaired my car *myself(itself)*.
 I planted the roses *myself(herself)*.
 He made the breakfast *himself(themselves)*.
-Aditya and Teja are able to take care of *themselves(ourselves)*.
+Aditya and Teja can take care of *themselves(ourselves)*.
 ```

 ## True or False

-Identify whether the sentence is having the correct reflexive pronoun.
+Identify whether the sentence has the correct reflexive pronoun.

 ```
 True: